 OpenAPI-GUI is a GUI for creating and editing OpenAPI version 3.0.x JSON/YAML definitions.
 In its current form it is most useful as a tool for starting off and editing simple OpenAPI definitions.
 Imported OpenAPI 2.0 definitions are automatically converted to v3.0.

 For the previous Swagger / OpenAPI 2.0-only version see here.
-This version is currently unmaintained apart from security fixes.
+That version is currently unmaintained apart from security fixes.

 This project was initially a fork of Daryl Kuhn's IODoctor, which in turn was inspired by IODoctor by Brandon West which was written in Ruby.
 The complete history of the project is maintained on GitHub.